AsheranMoodley/myRecipeFinderApp/README.md

-	-on the top left corner of the inspect planner select "Toggle device emulation" -you then have the option to select the device you want to emulate -I suggest using the "Pixel 2 XL" as it has a good screen size but any device will work 7.You are then done and can use the app
+	-on the top left corner of the inspect planner select "Toggle device emulation" -you then have the option to select the device you want to emulate -I suggest using the "Pixel 2 XL" as it has a good screen size but any device will work
+7. You are then done and can use the app
 8. <IMPORTANT NOTE> The app uses spoonacular api which only allows 150 calls to the endpoint per day and since the app makes multiple calls to the endpoint everything you use it, the max calls can be reached after a few uses and when the max number of calls is reach when you click the Find recipe button you will get can ERROR saying it cannot access 'Calories'